Prastiwar/TPObjectPool/README.md

 ## Using

 See my wiki for [documentation](https://github.com/Prastiwar/TPObjectPool/wiki).
+There is page with [examples](https://github.com/Prastiwar/TPObjectPool/wiki/Examples) of using this script

 ## Contributing